untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - **Grace period prevents oscillation** — a 3-second hold on `.parsed` tile teardown stops rapid load/unload cycles at tile boundaries, which was the primary cause of flickering in large scenes.
 - **`maxTileUnloadsPerUpdate = 2`** — spreading GPU buffer releases across frames prevents a single-frame blank when many tiles leave range simultaneously.
 - **`maxConcurrentTileLoads = 2`** — two concurrent parses balance throughput for large scenes against RAM spike risk.
 Each parse calls `MDLAsset(url:)` on a full USDC file; the `tileParseMemoryBudgetMB` gate serialises naturally when a large tile saturates the budget.
+- **`blockRenderLoop: false` on all tile/LOD/HLOD loads** — `setEntityMeshAsync` is called with `blockRenderLoop: false` so that `AssetLoadingGate.isLoadingAny` is not held `true` during the (potentially multi-second) parse.
+Without this, concurrent parses freeze `visibleEntityIds` updates and stall the render loop.
+- **Hysteresis on LOD/HLOD transitions** — `lodHysteresisFactor` (default 0.90) and `hlodHysteresisFactor` (default 0.90) add a 10% inner band so the camera must move meaningfully past a switch boundary before the current representation is unloaded.
+Without hysteresis, frame-to-frame distance jitter causes rapid load/unload cycles that freeze the engine.
+- **`cancelPendingEntities` before entity destruction** — when `unloadLODLevel` or `unloadHLOD` tears down child entities, it first calls `BatchingSystem.shared.cancelPendingEntities(_:)` with the render descendant IDs, purging them from all pending batching queues.
+This prevents "entity is missing" errors when the batching tick tries to process additions for entities that were destroyed between event queuing and tick processing.
+- **`notifyTileEntitiesResident` replaces the event storm** — tile/LOD/HLOD load completions call `BatchingSystem.shared.notifyTileEntitiesResident(_:)` instead of the former two-step `queueResidencyEventsForRenderDescendants` + `notifyTileParsedEntities` pairing.
+The single call directly registers entities in the batching system's pending additions and marks them for quiescence bypass, avoiding hundreds of individual `AssetResidencyChangedEvent` objects through `SystemEventBus`.
 - **Identity world transform on stubs** — tile geometry is exported in world space; no runtime coordinate conversion needed.
 - **`.auto` streaming policy** — tiles use the same admission gate as regular assets; unexpectedly large tiles are gracefully rejected and retried rather than crashing.
 - **Zombie-state guard in completion** — completion callback checks `tc.state == .parsing`.
 If `unloadTile` ran mid-parse (state is `.unloading`), result is discarded and the pre-created child entity is cleaned up — stub never enters a "geometry missing" zombie state.